View Document Text

 insufficient cash in your account to pay your fees, or if we do not receive payment under a fixed-fee Agreement, an

-that are described more fully in Item 12, Brokerage Practices.
-Also, to the extent we invest in mutual funds or ETFs
+are described more fully in Item 12, Brokerage Practices.
+Also, to the extent we invest in mutual funds or ETFs for your

-for your portfolio, those investments include internal management fees and other costs that are expressed as the
+portfolio, those investments include internal management fees and other costs that are expressed as the funds

-funds “expense ratio” and that are separate from and in addition to our own management fees.
-We try to select
+“expense ratio” and that are separate from and in addition to our own management fees.
+We try to select funds and

 We do not impose a minimum fee or account size to establish a relationship.